Texas Tech University

 Rojas-McWhinney strives to increase understandings of diversity that exists within and across families while promoting healthy family relationships and engagement.
 This growing interest in health sparked her desire to learn more about mental health education.
-As a Youth Mental Health First Aid instructor, Rojas-McWhinney facilitates trainings with school leadership, church leadership, community organizations and university personnel.
-This valuable eight-hour public education program which introduces participants to the unique risk factors and warning signs of mental health problems in youth ages 12 to 18, builds understanding of the importance of early intervention.
+As a Youth Mental Health First Aid instructor, Rojas-McWhinney facilitates training with school leadership, church leadership, community organizations, and university personnel.
+This valuable eight-hour public education program which introduces participants to the unique risk factors and warning signs of mental health problems in youth ages 12 to 18, builds an understanding of the importance of early intervention.
 The program teaches individuals how to help an adolescent in crisis or experiencing a mental health challenge.

-Rojas-McWhinney's research focus includes working as a team member on the Improving English Language Teaching in the Ozarks project funded by the U.S. Department of Education providing access to state-of-the art English language teacher training.
+Rojas-McWhinney's research focus includes working as a team member on the Improving English Language Teaching in the Ozarks project funded by the U.S. Department of Education providing access to state-of-the-art English language teacher training.
 She also focuses on relationship dynamics within families and the negotiation of parenting beliefs.
 She is specifically interested in the dialogical process of belief formation for mothers and fathers, highlighting the experiences of Hispanic parents and multiethnic families.

 Ph.D. in Human Development and Family Studies, Texas Tech University, 2014

 M.S. in Human Development and Family Studies, Texas Tech University, 2007